Introduction

 • Consensus inclusion

-Once a subnet node is included in consensus data within a successfully validated epoch, they are automatically upgraded to Submittable.
+Once a subnet node is included in consensus data within a successfully validated epoch, they are automatically upgraded to Submittable by the blockchain validators.

-Submittable subnet nodes can be randomly chosen to be validators on epochs to submit consensus data, as well can attest consensus data.
+Validator-classified subnet nodes can be randomly chosen to be validators on epochs to submit consensus data and attest consensus data.

 Permissions: